 If your cylinder passes the above inspections, it is then ready to be hydrostatically tested.
 It is filled with water and connected to the test panel.
 The cylinder is pressurised to its fill pressure, it is checked for leaks and air bubbles and for the panels’ accuracy before the main test is carried out.
 Once this is complete the cylinder is then pressurised to its test pressure and held there for no less than 30 seconds.
 The pressure is slowly released, and the level is recorded.
 The cylinder is then disconnected from the test panel and drained.
 It is then inverted and placed on warm air driers to ensure it completely dries.

 One final internal inspection is carried out and then the neck O-ring is replaced, and the valve reinstalled.
 The cylinder is stamped in accordance with Australian Standards, filled, leak tested, the report completed and signed off by a signatory.
 Any cylinders that fail this test are subject to be stamped failed (FAILED 723) in accordance with the Australian Standards.

-The cost is minimal for such a timely process and is $57 for a standard hydro including Air and O-ring.
-For only little extra, include a 32% membrane fill for $77.
+The cost is minimal for such a timely process.
+Our price includes your air fill and O-ring @ $57.00 per cylinder.
 Our normal lead time is 1 to 2 working days for tanks to be hydrostatically tested.
 Please check with our staff for conditions of same day turnaround.
 If you require any further information on SCUBA cylinder testing or have any queries please feel free to contact us.
-We are only too happy to help.